davisreinaguerra/Monster_Task/arduino_threats/README.md

 Enable must be written to high to allow the motor to move\
 Writing A to HIGH moves the monster to position A\
 Writing B to HIGH defaults the monster to home position when A is not HIGH

+### Sound threat

+The sound threat uses an arudino mounted with the [Adafruit MusicMaker Shield](https://www.adafruit.com/product/1788?gclid=CjwKCAjw9J2iBhBPEiwAErwpeWwl9f1PgD9kfVCXchjUjjsCTonBNh7ZSCb0KMKRhU7HS0oyAaFtTRoCKM8QAvD_BwE).
+In this shiled is an SD card containing a file called GODZILLA.mp3.